ihmcrobotics/ihmcrobotics.github.io/documentation/01-scs/00-tutorials/02-creating-a-new-simulation/02-simple-pendulum-robot.md

 title: SimplePendulumRobot.java
 ---

+To start with this tutorial on Simulation Contruction Set we will create one of the simplest robot possible: a Pendulum.

 <!--The pendulum will be stationary.
 You will shortly learn how to change its initial condition have it move.-->